jackphuongvu/React-Native-Login-UI/README.md

 * User Authentication Implementation using react-native.
 This is a Work in Progress!

-* Let's give me a Start if it's useful to you!
+* Let's give me a Star if it's useful to you!
 Thanks.

 ## Screenshots